BacharKabalan/BacharKabalan/README.md

 As I also love creating mind maps and diagrams, I will use this visualization technique to convey what I have been learning.

 In my repos you will find:
-- Knowledge and theory: all the theoretical concepts that I have learned on data science, machine learning, finance and algorithm trading.
+- Theory and knowledge: all the theoretical concepts that I have learned on data science, machine learning, finance and algorithm trading.

 - Techniques: a collection of projects that allow me to practice the concepts i learned.